echmet/HVL_MT/README.md

     cmake -G "MinGW Makefiles" .. -DXGMP_INCLUDES=c:/gmp-bin/include -MPFR_INCLUDES=c:/mpfr-bin/include -DXGMP_LIBRARIES=c:/gmp-bin/lib -DMPFR_LIBRARIES=c:/mpfr-bin/lib -DCMAKE_BUILD_TYPE=Release
     mingw32-make

+**Remark 1:** In order to generate Microsoft Visual Studio solution instead, supply the appropriate value for the `-G` parameter.
+Please refer to CMake documentation for details.

+**Remark 2:** If your MinGW toolchain uses Win32 threads instead of pthreads, supply `-DWIN32_THREADS=ON` parameter to `cmake`.

-**Remark:** While it is possible to build HVL_MT with Microsoft Visual Studio and appropriate GMP and MPFR builds, doing so is not recommended by the developers of HVL_MT library.
+**Remark 3:**  If you intend to build HVL_MT with Microsoft Visual Studio and MPFR support, you might want to use the binary compable GMP-fork [MPIR](http://www.mpir.org/) as the mainline GMP is problematic to build with MSVS.

 Licensing
 ---